ruankie/frontier-rl/README.md

     * Install the requiremetns in your local environment by running `pip install -r requirements.txt`
 3. Browse through `code/REINFORCE/REINFORCE_soft.py` to see the details of the environment and model architecture, training, backtesting, etc.
 4. Run `code/REINFORCE/train_template.ipynb` to see an example of how the models are trained
-5. Run `code/REINFORCE/backtest_template.ipynb` to see an example of how a trained model is backtested
+5. Run `code/REINFORCE/backtest_template.ipynb` to see an example of how trained modela are backtested

 # Roadmap (TODO)
 ### Setting up contributors and environment to checking that everythin works as it did before